TechnoCosmic/zero/README.md

 ### Gremlins

 The very first thing on troubleshooting - if it looks weird and unexplainable, perhaps even supernatural, then check you've given EVERYTHING plenty of memory - stacks, pipes, allowances for the dynamic allocator and so forth (all found in `zero_config.h`).
 A great portion of the time, code that used to work and now suddenly doesn't (especially code you'd swear up and down was unrelated) is usually the result of too small a stack, or something along those lines.
+See the section below about the dynamic memory system and how to adjust the SRAM usage.

 ### Garbage with text on USART with CLI